Skip to main content

 [Differential diagnoses, if discussed]

-[Active issues being managed today only — do not list stable chronic conditions]
+[Active issues being managed today only]

 Plan